Quarkus-Framework/rest-client-rest-easy/README.md

 The application, using a Proxy class, create an HTTP request, process the result and return the HTTP response.
 Example request: `http://localhost:8080/tvseries?title=game of thrones`

+Fault Tolerance specification using `@Fallback` is to focus on the following aspects:
+- Timeout: Define a duration for a timeout
+- Retry: Define criteria on when to retry
+ -Fallback: provide an alternative solution for a failed execution.
+- CircuitBreaker: offer a way to fail fast by automatically failing execution to prevent the system overloading and indefinite wait or timeout by the clients.
+- Bulkhead: isolate failures in part of the system while the rest part of the system can still function.

 It use of OpenAPI for write documentation like Swagger: after compile the application, have to digit on browser: `http://localhost:8080/q/openapi`